resource-watch/slate/source/includes/api/_vocabulary.md

 ## Getting vocabulary/tags for a resource

-There are two types endpoints that will allow you to get vocabularies and tags for a resource: one to retrieve all vocabularies and their tags, and another to retrieve all tags for a given vocabulary.
+There are two types of endpoints that will allow you to get vocabularies and tags for a resource: one to retrieve all vocabularies and their tags, and another to retrieve all tags for a given vocabulary.

 ### Getting all vocabularies and tags for a resource